rafalcode/cairobegs/README.md

 They should be independent, right?
 The side margins acould be massive but the inter rects should be the same.
 So it does do to have rectas inside rects really.
 Actaully I've done this already for the 96 well imitation

-# paths are often cleared, watch it!
+# At least with stroke op, and may be more, paths are often cleared, watch it!
-use the preserve versionsi, i.e.
-"A drawing operator that strokes the current path according to the current line width, line join, line cap, and dash settings.
+Answer is to use the "preserve versions", i.e. cairo_stroke_preserve() "A drawing operator that strokes the current path according to the current line width, line join, line cap, and dash settings.
 After cairo_stroke(), the current path will be cleared from the cairo context."
+I also find that if you try and change colour, it will have no effect, as the original colour is preserved.

 # cl3.c & fr2.c
 cl3 generates a surface from external png, easy enough.
 Only slightly bigger, OK.
 But fr2.c actually takes a clip (confirmed) of external png and places it in selected spot.
 Want a mixture of the two.